 The landscape is different, and has a frigid feel, but it captures a rare beauty that isn’t there in the summer.

-Christmas markets are a craze in Europe.
+Christmas markets are a craze in Europe , they have celebrations that rival christmassy towns in USA..
 Whether you are traveling through Bordeaux, France or Helsinki, Finland, there is a Christmas market not to far away.

 The smell of roasted chestnuts fills the air; the wooden stalls draped in festive decorations sell everything from cheese to mulled wine.
 Christmas Markets are so wonderful that you can’t come up with the right descriptive words.